 This allows participants to complete the course while finalising their First Aid and CPR, but they cannot act as an Accredited Sports Trainer until accreditation is issued.

-VENUE: SASI Complex, 145B Railway Terrace, Mile End
+VENUE: SA Sports Institute, 145B Railway Terrace, Mile End SA

 The Level 1 Sports Trainer assists athletes in the prevention of injuries and provides initial sports injury management.
 Level 1 Sports Trainers work at sporting clubs, school sports days, national and international events.